 Andrew and Erna Viterbi Early Career Chair and Assistant Professor of Computer Science

-- 2004, Bachelors, Electrical and Computer Engineering, National Technical University of Athens
+- Diploma, Computer Science, National University of Athens

 I am an Assistant Professor and Andrew and Erna Viterbi Early Career Chair in the Department of Computer Science at the University of Southern California.
 I am member of the CS Theory group and the Machine Learning center.

 Prior to joining USC's faculty, I spent two years at UC Berkeley as the Simons Postdoctoral Fellow in Theoretical Computer Science, and then I was a faculty member at the University of Edinburgh.
 I obtained my Ph.D. in Computer Science at Columbia University, advised by Mihalis Yannakakis.
 Before that, I did my undergraduate studies in Greece, at the National Technical University of Athens.

 My main research interests are in algorithms, learning, statistics, and applied probability.
 A major goal of my work is to understand the tradeoff between statistical efficiency, computational efficiency, and robustness for fundamental problems in machine learning.
 I also have strong interests in optimization, game theory, and their connections to learning.

 - 2002 National Technical University of Athens Paris Kanellakis award

 - 2004 Medal of the National Technical University of Athens

 - 2006 Alexander S. Onassis Foundation Fellowship for Graduate Studies